Harrish92/Wiki-Game/README.md

 The data persistence was the hardest part of the project, as the pop up always closes each time a new window is opened.

 The timer could not be implemented, because of the previously mentionned difficulty.

+Before using it, run the command `npm run build` .